JAMB Announces Deadline For Closure of 2025 Admissions Into Varsities, Polytechnics, Others

 The JAMB spokesperson said it is also to allow every tier of tertiary education to conduct its admission process seamlessly.

-He lamented that some public universities have not made any submissions, even after the September deadline had elapsed.
+He lamented that some public universities have yet to submit, even after the September deadline had elapsed.

-The following institutions are hereby requested to commence their 2025 admissions immediately:
+JAMB ordered the following institutions to commence their 2025 admissions immediately:

 1. Northwest University, Kano, Kano State